haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 Do save the fitted molecules:

 <a class="prompt prompt-info">
-File -> Save PDB -> Save relative to model -> Select PolIII_9A.mrc (to make sure the models are saved in the orientation of the EM map)
+File -> Save -> Files of type -> PDB (*.pdb *.pdb1 *.ent *.pqr)
 </a>

 <a class="prompt prompt-info">
-In the save model panel select both fit_1.pdb (#0) and fit_1.pdb (#1), give a filename (e.g.: PolIII-core-C82-C34-wHTH3-chimera-fitted.pdb) and click on the save button
+In the save model panel select both fit_1.pdb (#1) and fit_1.pdb (#2), give a filename (e.g.: PolIII-core-C82-C34-wHTH3-chimera-fitted.pdb) and select "save relative to model".
+Choose the PolIII_9A.mrc #3 to ensure the PDB files are saved in the orientation of the density map.
+Then click on the save button
 </a>

 This will save both molecules into one PDB file as multimodel file (i.e. with MODEL/ENDMDL statements).